-- 1. Values and ethos
+- Values and ethos

 - Leadership

 - 3. Children and young people

-- 4. Curriculum design
+- 4. Curriculum design and delivery

 - 5. Range of offer

 - Continued Professional Development

-- 7. Partnerships
+- 7. Creative Collaboration

-- Equality and diversity
+- 8. Equality, diversity and inclusion

 Refer back to your response in Questions 6 of the Statement of Commitment.